 Colorado’s flag has gold, blue, white and red to represent different aspects of the state.
 The gold is a nod toward the gold in the state that people have mined.
 The blue symbolizes the blue sky, the white for the snowcapped mountains and the red is a symbol for the earth.

 It was adopted in 1954 as the state flag, though Andrew Carlisle Carson first designed it in 1911.
-Love the look of the Colorado flag?
-You might love this chair made out of old skis.

 The Latin phrase, “Qui Transtulit Sustinet” translates to “He who transplanted still sustains.”
 The flag was approved in 1897, though it was first introduced in 1895, though it’s incorporation of the grapevines goes back more than two centuries.

 The Seal of Saybrook Colony, designed back in 1639, used grapevines and the design got passed along to Connecticut Colony’s seal.
 The three grapevines represent the oldest settlements of Hartford, Wethersfield and Windsor.
 Ever wonder what the biggest house in Connecticut looks like?
 Find out and the see the biggest houses in each state.

 The interesting feature of Delaware’s state flag is the colors.
 The colors: a yellow-brown diamond and colonial blue outside the diamond represent the colors of the uniform George Washington wore.
 The flag shows the state’s coat of arms.
 The coat of arms contains wheat, corn, an ox, a ship, along with a farmer and a soldier.
 The coat of arms was adopted back in 1777 while the flag was adopted in 1913.

 See the house that cost’s a small fortunate in Delaware that you won’t believe.